|Next review: 03/02/2025|

 Immediately after resuscitation when patients are clinically unstable they will be assessed for the cause of the cardiac arrest/ medical emergency and any specific post resuscitation care requirements.
 If patients require specialist post resuscitation care and following discussion with the appropriate specialist team adult, paediatric and newborn patients will be transferred to specialist clinical area for further care and management.

 Cardiopulmonary resuscitation (CPR) must be attempted on any individual in who cardiac or respiratory function ceases, unless there is a direct instruction not to attempt CPR.
 Decisions about CPR must be made on the basis of an individual assessment of each patient’s case.
 In the situation where death is expected as an inevitable result of an underlying disease, and the clinical team is as certain as they can be that CPR would fail, then resuscitation should not be attempted.
-Further guidance for staff can be found in the policy: Decisions relating to Cardio-Pulmonary Resuscitation and Do Not Attempt Resuscitation Orders (DNAR).
+Further guidance for staff can be found in the policy: Recommended Summary Plan for Emergency Care and Treatment (ReSPECT) including Cardiopulmonary Resuscitation (Adults)

 Cardiac Arrest Response